 The two primary priorities of the Department of Transportation are:

-Roadway and bridge maintenance, snow removal, traffic engineering, traffic signals, signs and markings, brushing, and pavement, curb, gutter and sidewalk repair.
+Roadway and bridge maintenance, snow removal, traffic engineering, traffic signals, signs and markings, traffic counts, brushing, and pavement, curb, gutter and sidewalk repair.

 Review improvement plans for new development projects, new commercial and residential proposals and issue encroachment permits for activities and construction with public right-of-way.

 Reviews transportation impacts of new commercial and residential development through traffic impact studies, maintains the County's Traffic Model and oversees and implements the Countywide Traffic Impact Mitigation Fee Program.

 County Service Area Zones of Benefit - California Government Code Section 25210 allows for the formation of county service areas in unincorporated areas, providing an alternative method of furnishing additional services and the levy of special taxes or benefit assessments to pay for the services.
 County service areas do not provide revenue; the zones of benefit provide funding for services.

 (530) email@example.comWhen reporting a problem, please include the location, description of the problem, and telephone number where you can be reached.